Model and forecast your local weather on your own computer!

-Version 12.10.2, in combination with WXSIMATE 5.3.2, has minor improvements since version 12.10, which included compatibility with Sandaysoft's Cumulus program (except for soil data import) and access to a new backup source of site-specific pre-culled GFS model data.
-Other additions in the last few years include the "learning routine", which enables users (with professional mode) to have WXSIM learn from its own forecast errors to refine its forecasts, and a suite of agricultural data (active only in professional mode), such as soil temperature and moisture, evapotranspiration, and various heat transfer rates of interest especially to soil scientists.
+Version 12.12, in combination with WXSIMATE 5.5, has significant improvements since versions 12.11, including improved use of archived data in the "learning routine".
+Other improvements in the last several version include a suite of agricultural data (active only in professional mode), such as soil temperature and moisture, evapotranspiration, and various heat transfer rates of interest especially to soil scientists.
 See New Features and Revision History to learn about these and other new features, in addition to the numerous enhancements implemented over the last few versions.

 There are two 'modes' of program operation: standard and professional.
 Standard mode disables many or the specialized, rarely used options and tools, thus streamlining use for novices or relatively casual users.
 Professional mode enables all options and tools, allowing meteorologists or other experienced users to take full advantage of WXSIM's great versatility.
 Standard mode retains the same price WXSIM has had for a year and a half, while there is an extra charge to enable professional mode.
 There are also now two levels of customization: basic and enhanced.
 More information about these options appears under ordering options.

 Other improvements to WXSIM over the last few years include: